wojciechmarek/musicfy/README.md

 ## Description

-The app aims to learn how to use the Browser WebAudio API to play and apply audio effects on it, ~~get knowledge about Spotify API~~, and ~~Canvas API to generate visualizations~~.
+The app aims to learn how to use the Browser WebAudio API to play and apply audio effects on it, Canvas API to generate visualizations ~~and get knowledge about Spotify API~~.

 ## Demo